seidelliam/shape-aware-manifold-packing/TRAINING_GUIDE.md

 Shape-Aware Manifold Packing — CS 652 Project
 Run all experiments from the repo root: `~/clamp/` (or wherever you cloned the repo).
+Look to Research Paper for information on topic
 ---

 ## 1. One-Time Setup